Silence is not a luxury. It’s essential.

 No conversation we’ve ever done has been more beloved than this one.
 The Irish poet, theologian, and philosopher insisted on beauty as a human calling.
 He had a very Celtic, lifelong fascination with the inner landscape of our lives and with what he called “the invisible world” that is constantly intertwining what we can know and see.
 This was one of the last interviews he gave before his unexpected death in 2008.
 But John O’Donohue’s voice and writings continue to bring ancient mystical wisdom to modern confusions and longings.

-How can we keep walking forward, and even find renewal along the way, in this year of things blown apart?
-How can we hold to our sense of what is whole and true and undamaged, even in the face of loss?
-These are some of the questions Sharon Salzberg, a renowned teacher of meditation and Buddhist practices, has been taking up in virtual retreats this year, which have helped ground many — including Krista — on hard days.
-She teaches how to stay present to the world while learning kindness toward yourself.
+As we reflect back on 2020 and look ahead, how do we keep walking forward, and even find renewal along the way?
+How can we hold to our sense of what is whole and true and undamaged even in the face of loss?
+Sharon Salzberg is one of the most esteemed meditation teachers in the world.
+She speaks with Krista about how to care for the world while also learning kindness towards ourselves.

 For us to transform as a society, we have to allow ourselves to be transformed as individuals.
 And for us to be transformed as individuals, we have to allow for the incompleteness of any of our truths and a real forgiveness for the complexity of human beings.